Intra-conal orbital metastasis - breast cancer

 0 images remaining

 Enhancing intra-conal mass (with restricted diffusion) in the posterior orbit encircling and compressing the optic nerve.
-Note subtle T2 brightening in the optic nerve anterior to the mass indicative of oedema.
+Note subtle T2 brightening in the optic nerve anterior to the mass indicative of edema.

 Purely intraconal mass lesions are rare and have a large differential diagnosis.
 In this case the mass has an aggressive appearance and is painless thus the differential is limited to metastasis (in this case breast) and lymphoma.
 Metastatic tumors to the orbit are very rare with breast being the most common followed by melanoma.
 Involvement is often intra and extraconal, infiltrating the ocular muscles.